What is Bipolar Disorder?

-Bipolar disorder is grouped in two different ways: Bipolar I and Bipolar II.
+Bipolar disorder is grouped in the following ways: Bipolar I and Bipolar II and Cyclothymic disorder which involves less severe symptoms of bipolar disorder.
 A person is diagnosed with Bipolar I when they experience a manic episode, followed by or preceded by a depressive episode.
-It is more severe than Bipolar II, which a person is diagnosed with when they experience episodes of hypomania and depression.
+The mania is more severe than Bipolar II, which a person is diagnosed with when they experience episodes of hypomania and depression.
+However, Bipolar II depressive episodes can be severely disabling.
+Cyclothymic disorder involves hypomanic episodes and depressive episodes that are typically less severe than people with bipolar I or bipolar II.

-Bipolar disorder requires professional treatment, but it does not prevent anyone from living a full life.
+Bipolar disorder requires professional treatment, it does not prevent anyone from living a full life if they are willing to accept treatment.
 There are many ways to manage bipolar disorder; being able to recognize individual triggers that lead to depressive or manic episodes can be preventative.

-It is inevitable that someone diagnosed with bipolar disorder will experience mania.
+It is inevitable that someone diagnosed with bipolar disorder will experience mania and hypomania.
 Mania and hypomania are both defined as elevated emotional states that may include grandiose ideas- such as the ability to fly- impulsiveness, and beliefs of invulnerability.
 In some cases, mania may result in psychosis (a break in reality).
 Hypomania is the less severe form of mania.
 A person with hypomania will experience many of the same symptoms as someone with mania, but with lesser intensity.

 As with any other psychiatric disorder, the symptoms of bipolar disorder are both mental and physical.